Brightify/Cuckoo/README.md

 When you're all set, go to your test target's Build Phases and add plug-in `CuckooPluginSingleFile` to the **Run Build Tool Plug-ins**.

+Alternatively, if your project has multiple modules and you want to generate separate mock files per dependency, use `CuckooPluginModular` instead.
+This plugin automatically detects source modules from your test target's dependencies and generates a dedicated mock file for each one (`GeneratedMocks_<ModuleName>.swift`).
+See [section 2](#2-cuckoofile-customization) for configuration details.

 #### CocoaPods
 Cuckoo runtime is available through [CocoaPods](http://cocoapods.org).
 To install it, simply add the following line to your **test target** in your Podfile: